dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day1-types-in-js.md

 typeof v // "symbol
 ```

-Guess what ?
-The output given by the `typeof` operator is always `string`
+Guess what?
+The output given by the `typeof` operator is always a `string`

 Now, let's look at some weirdness of JavaScript